How to connect AI to an Atoti cube

 ## Why does Atoti Intelligence need an LLM?

-Atoti Intelligence does not include its own internal large language model (LLM), so clients connect the LLM of their
+Atoti Intelligence does not include its own internal large language model (LLM).
+Clients connect an LLM of their choice instead.
+This approach provides:

 * No vendor lock-in